htakeuchi/64PadGames/README.md

 npm run dev
 ```

-Open the local URL printed by Vite.
-The app always includes a virtual 8x8 pad, so games can be tested without hardware.
+Open the local URL printed by Vite and connect a Launchpad Pro MK3.
+The page includes a virtual 8x8 mirror so the hardware state can be inspected during development.

 When connecting hardware, allow both MIDI and SysEx access in the browser prompt.
 If SysEx is denied but MIDI is allowed, the app can still connect, but you must switch the Launchpad to Programmer Mode manually.

+Unless otherwise noted, "grid pad" in the game rules means a physical pad on the Launchpad Pro MK3 8x8 grid.
+The browser grid mirrors the same state.

 ## Reversi